Staff and Faculty

 Before becoming an academic, Mehdi Derfoufi spent over 15 years as a curator for the cinema and for festivals, and as an editor and journalist.
 He is Associate Professor of Cultural Studies, Gender and Postcolonial theory and Media Studies at the University of Paris 8, and researcher at CEMTI (Centre d’Études sur les Médias et l’Internationalisation).
 He is also a visiting professor at the École d’Art de Lausanne (Switzerland).
 In addition to numerous articles and book chapters, he is the author of Racisme et jeu vidéo (Éditions de la Maison des Sciences de l’Homme, Paris, 2021).

-At CUPA, he teaches a Gender and media studies course that examines the discourses and representations of gender, class and race in the Media (cinema, video games, television, etc.).
+At CUPA, he teaches Gender and the media, a course that examines the discourses and representations of gender, class and race in the Media (cinema, video games, television, etc.)